Ismatullah Muslim: Pro-government militia leader

 Upon joining the PDPA government, he was made a general, and in January 1986, he was given a seat on the Revolutionary Council.
 His militia numbered at first a few hundred, but by 1988 it had risen to several thousand(between 3,000 and 10,000 depending on sources) and was equipped with armoured cars and heavy weapons.
 He remained popular among his own tribesmen, with a total number of supporters estimated at 50,000.
 With their headquarters in the strategic border town of Spin Boldak, his forces were charged with guarding the road from there to Kandahar.
 Sitting astride mujahideen supply lines, they were particularly active against the resistance, inflicting casualties and capturing supply convoys.
 Ismatullah financed his military force through government payments, smuggling and by levying tolls on the busy traffic to Kandahar.
 In Kabul, he owned a large house where he held many parties involving the heavy use of drugs, alcohol and prostitutes.
 He was widely believed to have personally murdered hundreds of civilians, including popular singer Ubaidullah Jan while his forces were frequently accused of torture and rape.
 A US diplomat once witnessed him torturing a prisoner in his garden.
 When president Mohammad Najibullah convened a Loya jirga in November 1987, Ismatullah tried to enter the hall sided with armed bodyguards.
 A firefight broke out, in which Ismatullah was wounded.
 The next day, Najibullah remarked scathingly of him: "Unfortunately he is sick.
 He goes to extremes in using narcotics, and it is these which cause his illness".
-Following this incident, Ismatullah was placed under house arrest, but was later released, reportedly after some of his men took hostage several KHAD operatives on the road to his stronghold of Spin Boldak.
+Following this incident, Ismatullah was placed under house arrest, but was later released, reportedly after some of his men took hostage several WAD operatives on the road to his stronghold of Spin Boldak.

 Ismatullah later tried to regain the ISI's favour, but the Pakistanis refused to return his property which they had confiscated when he changed sides, including two Mercedes-Benz cars, and the proposal came to nothing.
 After the Soviets had withdrawn from southern Afghanistan in 1988, his militia suffered a bloody reverse, and he lost control of Spin Boldak to an ISI-sponsored mujahideen offensive.
 He died in 1991 in a Soviet hospital, presumably from the effects of drug and alcohol abuse.
 His tribal militia continued to exist and in 2001, led by his nephews, they supported Gul Agha Sherzai.
 It was later reformed as a border guard unit in Spin Boldak.